luohoufu/dnspod-ddns/README.md

 - **Blazing Fast**: Built with Rust for minimal resource usage and high performance.
 - **Intelligent & Robust**: Quietly waits for network recovery during outages using exponential backoff, preventing log spam and unnecessary API requests.
 - **IPv4 & IPv6 Ready**: Simultaneously updates both `A` (IPv4) and `AAAA` (IPv6) records.
+- **Instant HTTP Notifier (Optional)**: Can immediately notify a configurable HTTP endpoint (like a reverse proxy) after a successful IP update, bypassing DNS TTL delays.
 - **Cross-Platform**: Pre-compiled binaries are available for Linux, macOS, and Windows.
 - **Easy to Configure**: Configure via command-line arguments or environment variables.
 - **Run Anywhere**: Works perfectly in a Docker container, on a Raspberry Pi, your NAS, or any server.